John Inverarity: Test player

 In England Inverarity impressed batting nearly four hours in a tour game against Leicestershire to make 67.
 Other efforts included 70 against Northamptonshire Inverarity was made 12th man for the first test.
 He made his test debut in the fourth test, when Bill Lawry was injured.
 He scored 8 and 34 in a drawn game that ensured Australia kept the Ashes.
 (His first scoring shot was a boundary).

 Inverarity kept his spot for the fifth test at the Oval.
-In the first innings he scored 1 in the first innings, then played his most famous test match innings: 56 off 253 balls, failing to save the game.
+In the first innings he scored 1 in the first innings, then played his most famous test match innings: 56 off 253 balls, having opened the innings he was last man out, failing to save the game, with only minutes left in the match.
+This squared the series 1-1.
 On the tour overall he scored 645 runs at 24.80 and took two wickets.

 In 1968–69 Inverarity player the first test against the West Indies but was then dropped in favour of Doug Walters.
 He made 660 first class runs that summer at 44.00 and took two wickets.
 A score of 159 against NSW was his 11th first class century and fourth century that summer.
 He also made 103 against NSW.

 Inverarity was not picked on the Australian team to tour India and South Africa in 1969–70.
 Playing at home he made 377 runs at 31.41 and took no wickets.
 In one Shield game he was nearly dismissed by a bird.

 Inverarity toured New Zealand in early 1970 with an Australian XI that included Greg Chappell and Dennis Lillee.
 Inverarity was vice captain to Sam Trimble.
 He made 376 runs at 37.60, including a century against Otago.
 In the same game he also took 5–28, his first five-wicket haul.
 He also scored a century against the New Zealand XI.

 In 1970–71 Inverarity scored 810 runs at 54.00 and took 9 wickets at 39.8, but was unable to force his way into the test team.